dovker/Rosewood/README.md

 # Plan
 My plan for this engine is to develop it to a point I can make an advanced 2D game and a simple 3D game with it, whilst learning Game Engine development, Design patterns, graphics programming, Advanced c++, problem solving.

+# Recent Thoughts
+I have decided to replace Lua C library with Sol2 library for the sake of simplicity.
+I have learned how Lua C works and have gained the knowledge, therefore I see no further need to spend more time on it!

 # Features
 * OpenGL Support
 * Cross-Platform (Tested on major desktop platforms)